What Your Plants Will Look Like On Arrival

 All Our Bare Root Stock is Always Freshly Dug to Order

-We ship in the dormant season (safe) and the plants ship much cheaper because they have no container or soil to weigh the packages down.
-They are 100% completely safe to dig, plant and ship bare root plants when dormant (dormant means “asleep” with no pretty foliage, leaves or blooms on them.
+We ship in the dormant season (safe), and the plants ship much cheaper because they have no container or soil to weigh the packages down.
+They are 100% completely safe to dig, plant, and ship bare-root plants when dormant (dormant means “asleep” with no pretty foliage, leaves, or blooms on them.
 To ensure your plants arrive healthy and happy, we bring out large tubs of Terra Sorb directly to the fields, dig up your order, dip the roots in Terra Sorb instantly, and quickly are sent to the shipping warehouse for packaging.
-These extra steps are not practiced by all nurseries, but rest assured we do.
+All nurseries do not practice these extra steps but rest assured we do.
 While other nurseries prepare their plants in the field by placing them in a cooler until they are shipped, we pride ourselves on top quality and service and only practice beneficial shipping methods.

-Shipping in checkout is estimated only and is charged upfront.
-However, an exact shipping rate is unknown until plants are packaged and weighed and we create a label.
+Shipping in the checkout is estimated only and is charged upfront.
+However, an exact shipping rate is unknown until plants are packaged and weighed, creating a label.
 If there is an overage in shipping, we bill your card in a desperate transaction when shipped.

 Buying Bare Root Plants Saves You Money